VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 If you mean "acknowledge that power can be abused," yes—but Scripture already teaches that abundantly (Ps.
 82; Mic.
 3:1-3; James 5:1-6).

 If you mean "recognize that people's experiences differ based on circumstances," yes—but Scripture knows this too (1 Cor.
 12:14-26; Rom.
 12:15).

+If you mean "use sociological data about disparate outcomes to diagnose problems," yes—data can be useful for identifying where problems exist, as long as we interpret that data through biblical categories rather than critical theory's framework.

 But if you mean "adopt critical theory's categories, methods, or presuppositions," no. You cannot use critical theory's framework without accepting what it's built on—power as primary, oppressor/oppressed binaries, standpoint epistemology, social construction of truth, collective guilt, activism as righteousness.
 And those foundations contradict Scripture.